-Name: Derek Hamilton EngTech IEng MIMechE
+Name: Derek Hamilton BEng CEng MIMechE

-Education and qualifications: Bachelor of Engineering Degree in Mechanical – Electronic Systems Engineering, Glasgow Caledonian University
+BEng Mechanical – Electronic Systems Engineering, Glasgow Caledonian University

-Please describe your current role
+Please describe your role or position within your workplace.

-Please provide a brief outline of your career so far
+Please provide a brief outline of your career so far.

 Do it!
 There is work to do but the process is more straightforward than you would think and the rewards mean so much more to you as an individual than just letters after your name.
 The application process alone changed my way of thinking and gave me the confidence to do the right thing in my current role.